rust-lang/nomicon/src/subtyping.md

 fn get_str() -> &'a str;
 ```

-This function claims to produce a `str` bound by some liftime `'a`.
+This function claims to produce a `str` bound by some lifetime `'a`.
 As such, it is perfectly valid to
 provide a function with the following signature instead:

 <!-- ignore: simplified code -->